turingschool/gear-up/microaggressions_update.md

-It can be important to think about how to interrupt a microagression from two different perspectives.
+It can be important to think about how to interrupt a microaggression from two different perspectives.
 As a TARGET and as an ALLY.
-Often times it will be easier to interrupt as an ALLY because you do not have the same risk as those who are the targets.
+Oftentimes it will be easier to interrupt as an ALLY because you do not have the same risk as those who are the targets.
 You might want to privately discuss the sitaution with the target before stepping in as an ally.

 <b> Consider Context:  Should you address the person in the immediate group/situation or ask them to a 1:1 conversation? </b>